 All undergraduate financial aid at Yale is awarded on the basis of financial need, with the goal of making a Yale education affordable to all students and families.
 Yale's financial aid resources meet the full demonstrated need of every undergraduate—regardless of citizenship or immigration status—without relying on student loans, for all four years.

 - Estimate your cost in three minutes with the Quick Cost Estimator.

 - Get a more detailed estimate with the Net Price Calculator.

-Applicants from a range of socioeconomic backgrounds and income levels qualify for need-based aid.
-Each family’s financial circumstances are unique, and our staff performs a holistic review of each application for aid.
-A Yale financial aid award meets 100% of a student’s Demonstrated Financial Need based on the Estimated Cost of Attendance and a calculated Expected Family Contribution.
+Applicants from a range of income levels qualify for need-based aid.
+Because every family’s financial circumstances are unique, financial aid officers perform a holistic review of each application for aid.
+Every Yale College financial aid award meets 100% of a student’s Demonstrated Financial Need based on the Estimated Cost of Attendance and a calculated Expected Family Contribution.

-Every Yale financial aid award includes two parts: grant aid and the Student Effort.
-Grant aid may include a need-based Yale Scholarship and/or funds from external sources including entitlement grants (Federal Pell Grant, Supplemental Educational Opportunity Grant/SEOG, and state grants) or merit-based scholarships a student may have earned from outside organizations.
-Yale does not award any merit-based scholarships, but funds from external scholarships may reduce or replace the Student Effort.
+All financial aid for Yale College is awarded in the form of grant aid, which includes the need-based Yale Scholarship and/or funds from external sources including entitlement grants (Federal Pell Grant, Supplemental Educational Opportunity Grant/SEOG, and state grants) or merit-based scholarships a student may have earned from outside organizations.
+Yale does not award any merit-based scholarships, but funds from external scholarships may reduce or replace the Student Share.

 Yale does not expect students to finance their college education with debt, and loans are not included in the Yale financial aid award.
-Some students and families prefer to cover some or all of their Student Effort with loans instead of taking a term-time or summer job, and families may find it more convenient to defer some costs until after graduation.
+Some students and families prefer to cover some or all of their Expected Family Contribution with loans.
 Upon request, Student Financial Services can help guide students and families through the process of applying for and receiving a loan.